sibmr/OpenStreetMap-Ship-Routing/README.md

     ./build/bin/buildGraph data/planet.grid data/planet.graph

+## Final Task Usage

+For the final task, Adjacency Array file ending *.graph was replaced with *.graph_2 because the graph has gained additional attributes.

+### Contraction Hierarchies Preprocessing
+The preprocessing has a long runtime on the 1M graph.
+With 10 parallel threads for cost calculation, >99% contraction takes around 24 hours.

+The preprocessing runtime on the smaller 100K graph is much lower.

+It requires in the current form ~1GB of disk space per contraction level on the 1M graph, because the final graph is saved after each contraction round.

+All preprocessing output file are written to the project_root/data folder.
+They have the following naming scheme:

+     CHAdjArray_[contraction level].graph_2

+The number of threads num_threads(n_threads) in the edgeDifferenceFillContractionSet method can be adjusted to fit the available resources.
+Please recompile after changing the value.

+From the project root:

+    ./build/bin/CH_preprocessing_simon {path to graph file}

+Example:

+    ./build/bin/CH_preprocessing_simon data/planet.graph_2

+### Path Algorithm Names

+All path algorithms (except the naive query) are referenced in the command line interface through their shortcut name:
+* Dijkstra -> dijkstra
+* Bidirectional Dijkstra -> bidijkstra
+* great-crircle A* -> astar
+* rectangular A* -> rectastar
+* Contraction Hierarchies Bidirectional Dijkstra -> chquery
+* Contraction Hierarchies great-circle A* -> chastar
+* Contraction Hierarchies rectangular A* -> chrectastar

 ### Start Server
 The server program reads a "*.graph" file and runs a server, where the user can interactively select two points on the map.

+Please note, that for Contraction Hierarchies Algorithms, the graph file needs to be one of the output files of the CH_preprocessing_simon executable.

 From project root:

-    ./build/bin/server {path to graph file}
+    ./build/bin/server {path to graph file} {path algorithm name}

-Example:
+Examples:

+    ./build/bin/server data/planet.graph_2 astar

-    ./build/bin/server data/planet.graph
+    ./build/bin/server data/CHAdjArray_10.graph_2 chastar

 Visit http://localhost:8080 using the Browser

+### Benchmark and Compare Two Path Algorithms

+If only benchmarking two path algorithms that are not using contraction hierarchies, the contraction hierarchies path file can be replaced by a normal graph file.

+First, the benchmark prints out all query point pairs (longitude1, latitude1), (longitude2,latitude2).
+After that, timing and heap nodes popped comparisons are printed.

+From the project root:

+     ./build/bin/benchmarkPathAlgorithm {path to graph file} {path to contraction hierarchies graph file} {path algorithm name 1} {path algorithm name 2}

+or to select Dijsktra as path algorithm 1:

+     ./build/bin/benchmarkPathAlgorithm {path to graph file} {path to contraction hierarchies graph file} {path algorithm name 2}

+Examples:

+Comparing rectangular A* to Dijkstra:

+    ./build/bin/benchmarkPathAlgorithm data/planet.graph_2 data/planet.graph_2 rectastar

+Comparing contraction hierarchies great-circle A* to contraction hierarchies rectangular A*:

+    ./build/bin/benchmarkPathAlgorithm data/planet.graph_2 data/CHAdjArray_10.graph_2 chastar chrectastar

 ## Links
 OSM: